aTan-aka-Xellos/knowledge-evaluation/DB Design.md

 ### Foreign key
 A field in a relational table that matches a candidate key of another table.
 The foreign key can be used to cross-reference tables.

+## ACID
+ACID (Atomicity, Consistency, Isolation, Durability) is a set of properties of database transactions intended to guarantee validity even in the event of errors, power failures, etc.
+In the context of databases, a sequence of database operations that satisfies the ACID properties (and these can be perceived as a single logical operation on the data) is called a transaction.
+For example, a transfer of funds from one bank account to another, even involving multiple changes such as debiting one account and crediting another, is a single transaction.

+### Atomicity
+Transactions are often composed of multiple statements.
+Atomicity guarantees that each transaction is treated as a single "unit", which either succeeds completely, or fails completely:
+if any of the statements constituting a transaction fails to complete, the entire transaction fails and the database is left unchanged.
+An atomic system must guarantee atomicity in each and every situation, including power failures, errors and crashes.

+### Consistency
+Consistency ensures that a transaction can only bring the database from one valid state to another, maintaining database invariants:  any data written to the database must be valid according to all defined rules, including constraints, cascades, triggers, and any combination thereof.
+This prevents database corruption by an illegal transaction, but does not guarantee that a transaction is correct.
+Referential integrity guarantees the primary key - foreign key relationship.

+### Isolation
+Transactions are often executed concurrently (e.g., reading and writing to multiple tables at the same time).
+Isolation ensures that concurrent execution of transactions leaves the database in the same state that would have been obtained if the transactions were executed sequentially.
+Isolation is the main goal of concurrency control; depending on the method used, the effects of an incomplete transaction might not even be visible to other transactions.

+### Durability
+Durability guarantees that once a transaction has been committed, it will remain committed even in the case of a system failure (e.g., power outage or crash).
+This usually means that completed transactions (or their effects) are recorded in non-volatile memory.

+Implementation: Locking vs multiversioning

 * Relationships (One-to-One, One-to-Many)
 * Understanding ER notation